spencerhcheng/holberton-system_engineering-devops/w4/d4/interview_prep.md

 - **Practice makes perfect!**

-  It's always to be over-prepared than under-prepared.
+  It's always better to be over-prepared than under-prepared.
 If you have an interview scheduled but there's still a concept you're not confident about (eg. loops, high-order functions, etc.), consider rescheduling your interview.

 - **Always read the prompt thoroughly and make sure you understand what it's asking for**.
 If not, clarify your confusion with your interviewer.
 Even if you think you understand the problem, double check with your interview.